 As a parent, many different things could leave you feeling anxious.
 Whether you are dealing with a hectic work schedule or dealing with some financial difficulties – it’s easy to feel overwhelmed.
-However, there are various steps you can take that allow you to deal with your anxiety and find practical, healthy ways to reduce it.
+However, according to a naturopathic doctor in Scottsdale, lack of sleep is a key contributor to anxiety and can make you feel more anxious and lethargic than ever.

 With that in mind, here are just some of the ways you can deal with anxiety as a parent.

 - Acknowledge your feelings.
 Whenever we feel bad, we often face an instant temptation to bury this feeling in the hope that it will go away.
 However, this never works and can often leave you feeling worse in the long run.
 Therefore, give yourself the opportunity to acknowledge your feelings for what they are.

 - Take a break.
 As a parent, it’s likely that you are always on the go.
 Whether you are heading out grocery shopping or dropping your children off at dance class, it can be hard to find a bit of time in your schedule for yourself.
 However, you must take a break when you need one.
 Whether you set aside some time each day to go for a quick walk or read a book – taking a break is a great way to reduce any stress and anxiety you may be feeling.